paulvu2023/CV-Builder-App/README.md

 - **Create Professional Resumes**: Easily create job-winning resumes.

-- **Instant Resume Updates**: Any information that you type instantly appears on the resume with no waiting or delays.
+- **Instant Resume Updates**: Any information that you type instantly appears on the resume with no delays.

 - **On-the-Fly Editing**: Edit information swiftly, whether it be your name, your skills, education, or more.